RunestoneInteractive/RunestoneComponents/runestone/hparsons/test/_sources/index.rst

     A student completed an extra assignment and got some additional points.

     Please write an UPDATE statement to change the entry whose ``student_id`` is 1, and set their math score for ``final`` ``test_name`` to 90.

+    hidden prefix initializes the table above;
+    hidden suffix is "SELECT * FROM grades".

     ~~~~
     --hiddenprefix--
     DROP TABLE IF EXISTS grades;